sidekiq-scheduler/sidekiq-scheduler/README.md

 job.
 They are jobs that run based on a fixed schedule which is set at startup.

-The schedule is a list of Resque worker classes with arguments and a schedule frequency (in crontab syntax).
+The schedule is a list of Sidekiq worker classes with arguments and a schedule frequency (in crontab syntax).
 The schedule is just a hash, but is most likely stored in a YAML like so: